nexendrie/rss/docs/index.md

 or completely disable it by setting the property to 0.

 You can also change lastBuildDate for channel by setting property lastBuildDate of the Generator.
-It accepts integer or callback that return integer, the integer is interpreted as timestamp.
+It accepts callback that returns integer which is interpreted as timestamp.
 Default value is current time.

 Nette applications
 ------------------